 FLAC stands for Free Lossless Audio Codec.
 A bit on the nose maybe, but it has quickly become one of the most popular lossless formats available since its introduction in 2001.

-What’s nice is that FLAC can compress an original source file by up to 60% without losing a single bit of data.
-What’s even nicer is that FLAC is an open source and royalty-free format rather than a proprietary one, so it doesn’t impose any intellectual property constraints.
+What’s nice is that FLAC can compress an original source file by up to 60 percent without losing a single bit of data.
+What’s even nicer is that FLAC is an open-source and royalty-free audio file format, so it doesn’t impose any intellectual property constraints.

-FLAC is supported by most major programs and devices and is the main alternative to MP3 for CD audio.
-With it, you basically get the full quality of raw uncompressed audio in half the file size — what’s not to love about it?
+FLAC is supported by most major programs and devices and is the main alternative to MP3 for music.
+With it, you basically get the full quality of raw uncompressed audio at half the file size.
+That’s why many see FLAC as the best audio format.

 While ALAC is good, it’s slightly less efficient than FLAC when it comes to compression.
 However, Apple users don’t really have a choice between the two because iTunes and iOS both provide native support for ALAC and no support at all for FLAC.

-Compared to FLAC and ALAC, WMA Lossless is the worst in terms of compression efficiency but only slightly.
-It’s a proprietary format so it’s no good for fans of open source software, but it is supported natively on both Windows and Mac systems.
+Compared to FLAC and ALAC, WMA Lossless is the worst in terms of compression efficiency—but not by much.
+It’s a proprietary format so it’s no good for fans of open-source software, but it’s supported natively on both Windows and Mac systems.

 The biggest issue with WMA Lossless is the limited hardware support.
-If you want lossless audio across multiple devices, you should stick with FLAC unless all of your devices are of the Windows variety.
+If you want to play lossless compressed audio across multiple devices and platforms, you should stick with FLAC.

-For most people, the decision is actually pretty easy:
+For most people, the decision is pretty easy:

 - If you’re capturing and editing raw audio, use an uncompressed format.
 This way you’re working with the truest quality of audio possible.
 When you’re done, you can export to a compressed format.

 - If you’re listening to music and want faithful audio representation, use lossless audio compression.
 This is why audiophiles always scramble for FLAC albums over MP3 albums.
-Note that you’ll need more storage space for these.
+Note that you’ll need a lot of storage space for these.

 - If you’re okay with “good enough” music quality, if your audio file doesn’t have any music, or if you need to conserve disk space, use lossy audio compression.
 Most people actually can’t hear the difference between lossy and lossless compression.

 For those who want utmost quality in their music playback, note that high-quality audio files won’t matter if your playback device can’t faithfully recreate those sounds.
-Meaning, you need to have good quality speakers or good quality headphones!
+Meaning, you need to have good quality headphones or good quality speakers!